emad-elsaid/emad-elsaid.github.io/source/content/posts/erb templates as standalone executables.md

-So in that case your shell will look for executable file in the path, will find the dateprinter file, it'll try to figure out how to execute it with `exec` so it'll inspect for magic bytes, it'll find the shebang, so it'll pass the file the the appropriate interpreter `erb` and erb in that case will execute it and had you the output.
+So in that case your shell will look for executable file in the path, will find the dateprinter file, it'll try to figure out how to execute it with `exec` so it'll inspect for magic bytes, it'll find the shebang, so it'll pass the file to the appropriate interpreter `erb` and erb in that case will execute it and had you the output.

 now lets do something useful with this idea, lets create a template that print